 HeinOnline provides access to more than 1,700 law and law-related periodicals.
-For most journals, coverage is from the first issue published through the most current issue.
+For most journals, coverage is from the first issue published through the most current.
 Searching can be conducted by title or author name, and full-text searching of the entire collection or selected periodicals is also an option.
 A key benefit is the ability to download, print, and e-mail the archived articles in PDF format.
 For additional assistance, this HeinOnline LibGuide includes an overview of the Law Journal Library's content along with tips on searching and interface navigation.

 While not as comprehensive as HeinOnline, these resources provide links to free versions of published legal scholarship.

-Fred R. Shapiro & Michelle Pearse, The Most-Cited Law Review Article of All Time, 110 Mich.
+Fred R. Shapiro & Michelle Pearse, The Most-Cited Law Review Articles of All Time, 110 Mich.
 L. Rev. 1483, 1489 (2012).